The Essential Guide to Kitchen Knives: Choosing the Right Tool for Every Task

 Uses

-Deboning: Removing bones from meat and poultry.
+• Removing bones from meat or poultry

 Bread Knife